-We were here twice and found the service friendly (order your own at the bar) and that patio great for kickin' back with a libation on a September afternoon or evening.
+We were here twice and found the service friendly (order your own at the bar) and that patio great for kickin' back with a libation on a sunny afternoon or evening.
 Woody's opens at 2:00 pm and I'm guessing it's packed on summer weekend nights so if you're looking for nightlife, this is your place.
 Great fun: they don't put up with any drunken nonsense so behave yourself, OK?

 - Budget Travel